The exact convex roof for GHZ-W mixtures for three qubits and beyond: The pure entangled states

 \section{The pure entangled states $\ket{N_i}$}

 We analyze the Bloch sphere of the rank-two mixed state \beq \rho[p]=p\ketbra{GHZ} + (1-p) \ketbra{W} \eeq where $\ket{GHZ}=(\ket{111}+\ket{000})/\sqrt{2}$ and $\ket{W}=(\ket{100}+\ket{010}+\ket{001})/\sqrt{3}$.
 A three-fold rotational symmetry due to cyclic permutations of the qubits exist for both states.
 Therefore, it is enough to perform the classification in a wedge of the Bloch sphere given by the azimuthal angle $\phi\in [-\pi/3 , \pi/3]$ only.
-The rest of the sphere is obtained by symmetry requirements. \\ One of the pure entangled state is the maximally entangled GHZ state\cite{LOSU,viehmann2012rescaling}.
-This is also confirmed through the convexification procedure of $(2,1)$ and $(1,1)$ decompositions which correctly points to the GHZ state.
+The rest of the sphere is obtained by symmetry requirements. \\ This analysis verifies a known feature, namely that the pure entangled state is the maximally entangled GHZ state\cite{LOSU,viehmann2012rescaling}.
+This former result is indeed confirmed through the convexification procedure of $(2,1)$ and $(1,1)$ decompositions which correctly points to the GHZ state.
 Remains to find the state in one of the three vertical wedges of the Bloch sphere.
 One possibility is to choose another orthogonal basis for the same Bloch sphere.
 The one orthogonal decomposition chosen here is the real one of the three pure states of the zero-polytope together with its orthogonal partner.